 Malpractice is a problem in every area of medicine.
 But the emergency room is the medical malpractice problem on steroids.
 The emergency room is not a forgiving place.
 There is little margin for error.
 Mistakes can't easily be fixed in the ER.
 People need proper care and they need it quickly to avoid making their condition worse... and keeping them alive.
 Mistakes happen far too often in Maryland hospitals because the emergency patient is not treated quickly.
-In most emergency room malpractice cases, the big problem is failure to identify promptly a serious problem that could have saved the patient's life or at least minimized the scope of the injury.
+In most emergency room malpractice cases, the big problem is the failure to identify promptly a serious problem that could have saved the patient's life or at least minimized the scope of the injury.
 Our law firm brings wrongful death and medical malpractice claims that seek compensation from doctor's insurance companies and hospitals that do not give patients the care they desperately need.

 - How much is my emergency room malpractice case worth?
 Statistics and sample verdicts and settlements